corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 #### csde-queries

-These are standard queries which you will find useful to run against your Corda cluster.
+These are standard queries that are useful to run against your Corda cluster.

 | <div style="width:220px">Helper</div> | Description                                                                                                               |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |